 Though there are many types of Scottish folk practitioner.
 Scottish Folk practices were carried out by everyone daily to some extent.
 Folk had to take their own “safety” from the machinations of witches and the Síth into their own hands.
 Today we might call them superstitions but these are commonly held beliefs we still have to this day.
 Crossing fingers and knocking on wood to help avert a bad outcome or offer protection are commonplace for good reason.
 Outside of the everyday occurrence of these activities, you have those who might also be healers, midwives, lykewakers or death midwives, spae-wives (fortune tellers), folk herbalists, diviners, fairy doctors, those with the second (or second hand sight) etc along with their everyday roles in the community.
 It’s important to note not all folk practitioners would do these activities.
 Not all folk practitioners would be herbalists and diviners and spae-wives but maybe have a particular skill in a particular area; with limited skill in one form of divination as a way to contact the spirits.

 Folk practitioners, would mostly divine through augury, lots and/or omens to see what is affecting those who came to see them.
 For example, the presenting issue was of “hill, water or kirk”.
 The clients who came to see them might have been “elf-shot” or otherwise affected by the síth or the malificarum of Witchcraft.
-Witches, to the folks at this time and to folk practitioners, were evil and responsible for a lot of harm.
-If witches or the Síth had caused the malady, or the folk practitioner was unable to effect a cure, they might suggest they saw the wise woman or man or the area priest and the folk practitioner would pass them on, one of the first referral systems.
+Witches, to the folks on pre modern Scotland and to folk practitioners, were evil and responsible for a lot of harm.
+Before the reformation and the witchcraft trails Witches were seen as monstrous things, but through the reformation folk practices like folk Catholicism came aligned with malificarum and, what I think, we get the conflation we have today.
+If witches or the Síth had caused the malady, or the folk practitioner was unable to effect a cure, they might suggest they go and see the wise woman or man or the area priest and the folk practitioner would pass them on, one of the first referral systems.
 This is because not all folk practitioners have the ability to manage illnesses that have their roots in the “doings” of the otherworld and in the evil of witchcraft.
 They might also refer them to the town priest for similar issues if the problem was one of faith.

-The only practitioners who have the ability to work with the sidhe and those inflicted by “elf-shot” were the wise men and women and fairy doctors and this was a profession they would undertake full-time.
+The only practitioners who have the ability to work with the sidhe and those inflicted by “elf-shot” were the wise men and women and fairy doctors and this was a profession they would undertake full-time but also along side their “day jobs” I guess.
 These people are few and far between and their gifts are given to them by their relationship with the good folk.
+The importance of the Equity consciousness cannot be understand.
 The good folk can also take their gifts away easily, sometimes quite dramatically such as removing an eye etc. Normally this may happen if the wise man or woman charged for using their gifts or for displeasing the good folk in another way.
 These good folk and the associated tales of figures who helped the wise man or woman, I think, represent the archetypical familiar stereotype we hear so much about in witchcraft circles these days.
 But as you can see the relationship is very different when looked through the eyes of Scottish folk practice.
 In Scottish folk practice, the sith is the one in power and control and the work is done in relationship with them.
 In Ceremonial Magic and some forms of witchcraft, the Witch holds the yoke over the spirit.
-Also to be a ceremonial magician you also need a strong faith in the Christian gods.
+Also to be a ceremonial magician you also need a strong faith in the Christian gods, and again I think a form of spiritual violence when used to command and threaten spirits in the way it’s laid out.

 Who you are as a folk practitioner is really decided by the community a folk practitioner lives in.
 I have written about this before and you can find the link here.
 But to summarise morality wasn’t a question in folk magic.
 Folk practitioners would “work with both hands” to use a modern term i.e. they did what was needed to be done in support of the community they helped and supported.
 Following on from the older traditions people’s reputations were earned.
 It’s not my place to name myself “keeper of the stones” or “wise man” or any other bombastic title.
 My title, and what reputation I have, is decided by my community.